curryhilton/ST-260/chapter2.md

 - Divide 32 by 8
 - Find the square root of 49
 - Raise 32 to power of 3
-- Find the log base 10 of 9

 *** =hint